BORDERLINE PERSONALITY CLIENT

 help but like them~ but at the start of contact or during treatment,

 they may come across as combative and belligerent.
-Many have navigated
+Some may have

-years, or even decades of psychotherapy and a litany of recovery
+navigated years or decades of psychotherapy and a litany of recovery

 programs which have all proven disappointing.
 Their anger about